fusion-energy/cad_to_dagmc/docs/advanced/imprinting.md

 ## Performance Considerations

 Imprinting can be computationally expensive for complex geometries with many touching volumes.
 Disabling it may speed up mesh generation, but only do so if you're certain volumes don't share surfaces.

+Peak RAM is usually the limit rather than time.
+If imprinting runs out of memory, lower the thread count with `imprint=1` before reaching for `imprint=False`, which changes the resulting geometry.

 ## Imprinting and Material Tag Order